-We know that if you have thin or fine hair, faking volume can be a big struggle.
+We know that faking volume can be a big struggle if you have thin or fine hair.
 A lot of it can come down to your haircut!
 We know it may seem like styles or products are the better route, but sometimes a quick snip is all you need.
 Haircuts for volume aren’t exactly a dime a dozen.
-There are tons of different haircuts out there—trust us—but, if lift is number one on your mind, there are a few main styles to try.
+There are tons of different haircuts out there—trust us—but if the lift is number one on your mind, there are a few main styles to try.

 1. Blunt Bob

 We like blunt cuts for faking more volume, but only if you already have some texture to your hair.
 Getting a blunt cut on curly or wavy hair textures allows the ends of your hair to sit on top of each other.
 This gives you instant volume at the ends of your hair!
-On straight textures, this effect can still work, but it may take more styling to get the same amount of volume.
+This effect can still work on straight textures, but it may take more styling to get the same amount of volume.